 Non-flying weather at NASA: Russian cosmonaut Alexander Grebenkin remained on the ISS

-New Russian satellites "Ionosphere-M" passed electrical tests
+New Russian satellites "Ionosphere-M" have passed electrical tests